WantedTechnologies/xpresso/README.md

 Console: [Moscow, London, Paris]
 ```

-#### Easy caching of method results
+#### Easy caching of any object's method results

 ```
-        /* xerox is a Function that copy the string "hello" the given number *count* of times
+        /* xerox is a Function object whose method apply copies the string "hello" the given number *count* of times.
-           it's a long to execute function for large values of count */
+           It's a long to execute function for large values of *count*:
+        */
 	Function<Integer, String> xerox = new Function<Integer, String>() {
 		public String apply(Integer count) {